ashpursglove/Ashs_MEP_Playground/README.md

 - The symbols registry is a flat list — adding a symbol is one object + one tiny SVG component
 - Presets are flat data files — adding a preset is one row

 Open issues, open PRs.
-The only thing I won't merge is anything that:

-- Adds a phone-home
-- Adds telemetry
-- Adds a licence check
-- Adds a "log in to continue"
-- Adds an EULA longer than this README
-- Imports a 200 MB dependency to do something three lines of regex would handle
+The only thing I won't merge is anything that imports a 200 MB dependency to do something three lines of regex would handle.

 ---